-Note 10: Net profit after tax refers to the most recent year amount.
-If IFRS adopted, net profit after tax shall be disclosed in Payment Range table 1 column named "Mother Company and all invested enterprises other than subsidiaries shall be disclosed.
-D. The remuneration in a. shall be disclosed in Payment Range table 1 column named "Mother Company and all invested enterprises of the most recent year and inct. supervision as direct, supervision, managers in the invested enterprises.
+Note 10: The recent year amount.
+If IFRS adopted, net profit after tax shall be disclosed in Payment Range table 1st column named "Mother Company and all invested enterprises".
+C. Remuneration Note 11: a.
+Remuneration from invested enterprises other than subsidiaries shall be disclosed in Payment Range table 1st column named "Mother Company and all invested enterprises."

+refers to amount a director earned from postion as direct, supervisor, managers in the invested enterprises.

 Note 12: Peng-Lin Investment Co.
-Ltd. Changed Representative to Chen, Chi-Chuan on 5/4/2020, he was elected as Chairman by the Board Members.
+Ltd. Changed Representative to Chen, Chi-Chuan on 5/4/2020.